Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 # Network test and validation with pyATS - Crawl / Walk / Run

-Network testing and validation tools is a massively growing area within network and infrastructure engineering, engineers and architects are looking for tools that answer questions
+Network testing and validation tools is a massively growing area within network and infrastructure engineering.
+Engineers and architects are looking for tools that answer questions such as:

 - What has changed on the network config?
 - Is my data plane operating the way that I would expect?
 - Can I compare my control plane and data plane against a known good baseline?
-- Can I automate this process across my entire estate
+- Can I automate this process across my entire estate?

 Originally developed for internal Cisco engineering use, pyATS/Genie is at the core of Cisco's Test Automation Solution.
 Some interesting numbers on pyATS current use within Cisco:

 - Used by 3000+ internal Cisco developers
 - Over 2,000,000 test runs on a monthly basis

 ![](https://pubhub.devnetcloud.com/media/pyats-genie-docs/docs/imgs/layers.png#developer.cisco.com)

 Before we get hands on there are a couple of core concepts that we need to explain as you might have noticed we've been using pyATS and Genie almost interchangeably, we need to explain these tools clearly.